Omnibus-Type/AsapCondensed/README.md

 **Omnibus-Type**
 *SIL Open Font License, 1.1*

-Asap Condensed offers a standarised character width on all styles, which means lines of text remain the same length.
+Asap Condensed offers a standardized character width on all styles, which means lines of text remain the same length.
 This useful feature allows users to change type styles on-the-go without reflowing a text body.

 ![Sample of Asap Condensed Family.](./documentation/Asap_Condensed.png "Asap Condensed")